Loading interview section...

 A Comprehensive Information Question (CIQ) wraps 8-10 personal questions in a single conversational block.
 The IO tests if you can listen intently, process logical threads, and answer in sequence without prompting.

-Analyze standard CIQs and model advice:
+Analyse standard CIQs and model advice:

 The IO checks for consistency.
 Explain drop in marks logically (e.g., streaming shifts or focus on athletic grids) without giving lazy excuses.